jeelabs/esp-link/README.md

 Serial bridge and connections to Arduino, AVR, ARM, LPC microcontrollers
 ------------------------------------------------------------------------
 In order to connect through the esp-link to a microcontroller use port 23.
 For example, on linux you can use `nc esp-hostname 23` or `telnet esp-hostname 23`.
+(There seems to be a problem with the telnet program, please use nc instead for now.)

 You can reprogram an Arduino / AVR microcontroller by pointing avrdude at port 23.
-Instead of specifying a serial port of the form /dev/ttyUSB0 use `net:esp-hostname:23` (where `esp-hostname` is either the hostname of your esp-link or its IP address).
+Instead of specifying a serial port of the form /dev/ttyUSB0 use `net:esp-link:23` with avrdude's -P option (where `esp-link` is either the hostname of your esp-link or its IP address).
 The esp-link detects that avrdude starts its connection with a flash synchronization sequence and sends a reset to the AVR microcontroller so it can switch into flash programming mode.

-You can reprogram NXP's LPC800-series ARM processors as well by pointing your programmer similarly at the esp-link's port 23.
-For example, if you are using https://github.com/jeelabs/embello/tree/master/tools/uploader a command line like `uploader -s -w esp-link:23 build/firmware.bin` should do the trick.
+You can reprogram NXP's LPC800-series and many other ARM processors as well by pointing your programmer similarly at the esp-link's port 23.
+For example, if you are using https://github.com/jeelabs/embello/tree/master/tools/uploader a command line like `uploader -t -s -w esp-link:23 build/firmware.bin` should do the trick.
-The way it works is that esp-link detects that the uploader starts its connection with the flash synchronization sequence `?\r\n` and issues the appropriate "ISP" and reset sequence to the microcontroller to start the flash programming.
+The way it works is that the uploader uses telnet protocol escape sequences in order to make esp-link issue the appropriate "ISP" and reset sequence to the microcontroller to start the flash programming.
+If you use a different ARM programming tool it will work as well as long as it starts the connection with the `?\r\n` synchronization sequence.

 Note that multiple connections to port 23 can be made simultaneously.
 The esp-link will intermix characters received on all these connections onto the serial TX and it will broadcast incoming characters from the serial RX to all connections.
-Use with caution...
+Use with caution!

 Flash layout
 ------------